 Employers must consult with employees and any HSRs on matters related to health or safety that directly affect, or are likely to directly affect them, so far as reasonably practicable.
 Employers should also:

 - maintain regular and ongoing communication with employees on how coronavirus (COVID-19) is being managed at the workplace and what controls are being put in place

-- provide information to employees in a format that they can readily understand, for example, in their own language, and in multiple formats, for example, email, posters and verbal, including employees on leave, contractors and casual workers
+- provide information to employees in a format that they can readily understand, for example, in their own language, and in multiple formats, for example, email, posters and verbal, including employees on leave, contractors and casual employees

 - ensure there are contingency plans in place for staff replacement when necessary